 Entrepreneurs want to have their companies on the cover pages of major publications.
 Public relations can be used to create breakthrough moments.
 PR is a vital tool for building successful businesses in today’s business environment.
 While big companies can afford to pay exorbitant prices to big PR agencies to handle their PR matters, bootstrapped startups may not have those capabilities.

 Securing strong PR is not easy, it requires dedicated efforts.
 PR incorporates various programs designed to improve a company’s image and the product it offers.
 You can use this tool to tell stories about your business.
 We always encourage startups to figure out story angles for a strong PR strategy.
-If you are a company struggling with positioning your message in the market and getting press mentions, we welcome you to try our startup-centered PR service packages where PR experts with years of success can help you out.
+If you are a company struggling with positioning your message in the market and getting press mentions, we welcome you to try our startup-centred PR service packages where PR experts with years of success can help you out.

-According to Lee Haney, a bodybuilder and former Mr. Olympia “PR is an essential tool and being able to use it in the right way means everything.
+According to Lee Haney, a bodybuilder and former Mr Olympia “PR is an essential tool and being able to use it in the right way means everything.
 You have to market your success.”

 A PR strategy plays an important role in your new company’s promotional strategy.
 It is one of the most appropriate methods to communicate and interact with the market.